TuftsRT/guides/README.md

 ### Optional Pre-Commit Configuration

-Select [pre-commit][pre-commit-url] hooks are used to ensure consistent style and formatting across all files, fix simple errors like common misspellings, and filter out content that should not be versioned like Jupyter Notebook cell outputs.
+Select [pre-commit](https://pre-commit.com/) hooks are used to ensure consistent style and formatting across all files, fix simple errors like common misspellings, and filter out content that should not be versioned like Jupyter Notebook cell outputs.
 These hooks are automatically run on all pull requests (PRs) and merging is not possible until all automated checks pass.
 The PR pre-commit process is able to automatically fix most minor issues that might prevent merging, and hence the use and configuration of pre-commit hooks in the local repository is not required.
 However, the local use of pre-commit is strongly recommended as the this ensures feature branches are clean and follow a consistent style, and are are easier to work with.
 The `pre-commit` library is included in the development environment and can be set up as follows.

 Set up all the pre-commit hooks specified in the repository configuration.
 Run this from the repository root.